mscook/SeqFindR/README.rst

     $ brew list

-Are availabale at this gist_.
+Are available at this gist_.

 pip install SeqFindr::